dottjt/plastic/other/qa.md

 Macabre

+You know, in a way it's like all my novels are part of the same universe.
+Just different perspectives at different times.

 Maybe the next book could be about my friendship with Amelia.
 In a way, there are elements of Amelia within Milo.
 I suppose there's elements of every girl I've ever dated within Milo, which isn't really saying much.